The X-Files: Season One's 5 Shippiest Episodes

 When you have ice you must also have fire, and that’s exactly what The X-Files gives us in the twelfth episode of the first season.
-An episode ostensibly about a supernatural pyrotechnic pyromaniac murderer, but also largely about Mulder ex-flame (geddit?!)
+An episode ostensibly about a supernatural pyrotechnic pyromaniac murderer, but also largely about Mulder's ex-flame (geddit?!)
 Phoebe Green, played by the marvelous Amanda Pays.

 Phoebe, an ex-girlfriend from Mulder’s time at Oxford, brings the agents onto a case involving an arsonist who is targeting British aristocracy, and leaving no trace.
-Mulder believes Phoebe’s motives are less than honorable, and that she’s using the opportunity to mess with his mind, over their past and his phobia of fire.
+Mulder believes Phoebe’s motives are less than honourable, and that she’s using the opportunity to mess with his mind, over their past and his phobia of fire.

 “Fire” doesn’t have one particularly overt shippy scene, but the episode is peppered with jealousy and territorial-ness from Phoebe to Scully, and somewhat vice versa.
-From their first prickly interaction where Phoebe whispers “she hates me”, to Scully mimicking Phoebe’s accent at the end of the episode, it’s obvious that both women sense their similar place in Mulder’s lives, and don’t want the other inhabiting it with them.
+From their first prickly interaction where Phoebe whispers “she hates me”, to Scully mimicking Phoebe’s accent at the end of the episode, it’s obvious that both women sense their similar position in Mulder’s lives, and don’t want the other inhabiting it with them.

 Scully is, naturally, more reserved and steps back from the cattiness that Phoebe is emanating, but still when she witnesses a slow dance and kiss between Mulder and Phoebe, her eye-roll says it all.

 Although both women engage Mulder’s mind, with the case aiding their connection, it becomes clear that Mulder is right and Phoebe is doing it in a deliberate, manipulative way.
-Whilst Scully sees the case as a way to understand more about Mulder, to listen to what he has to say, using her skills to solve the case for the case’s sake - not as some Sherlock Holmes-esque game.
+Whilst Scully sees the case as a way to understand more about Mulder, to listen to what he has to say, using her skills to solve the case for the case’s sake - not as some Sherlock Holmes-esque mindgame.